Across Vienna

 It is almost ironic that the S80 reinforcement cannot currently take full effect because of Wiener Linien's expansion plans: Aspern North still only fulfills its function as a local connection point to a limited extent: Until September 2025, bus lines 84A, 89A, 99A, 99B and N84 will continue to make a wide detour around the station due to the construction work for the new streetcar line 27.

-For its part, ÖBB guarantees that the current timetable will remain in place for a year - and if the people of Donaustadt can and want to use it from next fall, even beyond that: "If the service is well received, there is of course nothing to stop ÖBB from continuing to offer these trains," the company promises.
+For its part, ÖBB guarantees that the current timetable will remain in place for one year - and if the people of Donaustadt are able and willing to use it from next fall, even beyond that: "If the service is well received, there is of course nothing to stop ÖBB from continuing to offer these trains," the company promises.

 This article has been automatically translated,